-This is an ideal time to have your vet perform fecal egg counts to identify the parasite load each horse is carrying, and how well the deworming program done (or not done) during the winter has worked.
+This is an ideal time to have your vet perform fecal egg counts during a spring vet visit to identify the parasite load each horse is carrying, and how well the deworming program done (or not done) during the winter has worked.

 It’s also a good way to find out if a particular horse is a “high shedder” or “low shedder” of parasite eggs.
 A fecal sample collected after the previous deworming gives information that enables your veterinarian to provide guidance about a deworming strategy that takes into account your horse’s specific geographic location, climate and fecal egg count results.